Sebberh/RenovateTutorial/ReadMe.md

 3. Navigate to <https://github.com/apps/renovate> and click the Install button
 ![](images/3.png)
-4. Set repository to either "All repositories" or just select the fork.
+4. Set the repository to either "All repositories" or just select the fork.
 ![](images/4.png)
 5. Click Install
 6. Click Activate now and sign in with Github